-Eligibility for U visas is governed by the VTVPA and determined by USCIS.
-Under those federal provisions, individuals without authorized immigrant status are eligible to apply for a U visa if they: (1) are victims of specified qualifying crimes, (2) have suffered substantial physical or mental abuse as a result of having been a victim of criminal activity, (3) have specific knowledge and details of a qualifying crime committed within the United States, and (4) are currently assisting, have previously assisted, or are likely to be helpful in the detection, investigation, or prosecution of the qualifying crime.
+Eligibility for U visas is governed by the Victims of Trafficking and Violence Protection Act (VTVPA) and determined by USCIS.
+Under those federal provisions, individuals without authorized immigrant status may be eligible for a U visa if they: (1) are victims of specified qualifying crimes (discussed below), (2) have suffered substantial physical or mental abuse as a result of having been a victim of criminal activity, (3) have specific knowledge and details of a qualifying crime committed within the United States, (4) are currently assisting, have previously assisted, or are likely to be helpful in the detection, investigation, or prosecution of the qualifying crime; and (5) are admissible to the United States, and if they are not admissible, they may apply for a waiver of inadmissibility.
 Victims may apply for a U visa even if they are no longer in the United States.
 Individuals presently in removal proceedings or with final orders of removal can also apply.